iterami/Docs.htm/common/guides/json.md

       // Optional.
 Alpha value for the vertices of this entity, between 0 and 1 inclusive.
       "alpha": 1,

       // Optional.
+ID of entity that this entity is attached to, or false if not attached.
+      // Entity needs to already exist.
+      "attach": false,

+      // Optional.
 If the entity will rotate based on camera rotation.
       // Array of strings, including "x", "y", "z", or any combination.